 Patton also coached the junior national team from 1984-87 leading many junior players to top five world rankings.
 At the junior level, Patton helped groom some of the finest tennis players America has had to offer including Pete Sampras, Jim Courier, Michael Chang, David Wheaton, and Malavai Washington.

 Prior to becoming the head coach of Boise State in 1993, Patton coached at U.C.
 Irvine from 1979-92.
 During his tenure he led the Anteaters to nine Big West championships (1981, 1983-85, 1987-90, 1992) and multiple top 25 finishes in the final national rankings.
 He was named NCAA Coach of the Year in 1987 and was a five-time Big West Coach of the Year.
 He was elected to the UC Irvine Athletic Hall of Fame in 2000.

 Patton played his collegiate tennis at U.C.
 Santa Barbara from 1972-74.
 His first job as a coach was with his alma mater from 1976-78 before spending time at CSU Bakersfield (1978-79) and then moving onto U.C.
 Irvine.

-Patton and his wife Christa have a daughter, Chelsea (20), and a son, Garrett (18).
-Chelsea is a junior on the women's tennis team at Eastern Washington University.
-Garrett is a two-time Idaho High School State Tennis Champion and will be a freshman on the Boise State men's tennis team for 2011-12.
+Patton and his wife Christa have a daughter, Chelsea, and a son, Garrett.
+Garrett is a two-time Idaho High School State Tennis Champion and is a sophomore on the Boise State men's tennis team this season.